-I have to admit that reviewing it years later, I can see my zealousness.
+I admit that reviewing this writing years later, I can see my zealousness.
 I am one of those people that used to see the world in “black and white” without many “shades of gray”, so my authorship can sometimes be uncompromising.
 I hope I have matured in this area and that both the knowledge and the grace of the Lord Jesus Christ comes through in my more recent writings.

 Failed Attempts to Create Second Issue

 Late in 2004 I was married and we moved to the Washington DC area.
 I felt that the Lord had shown me that I was to move to DC and I had independent confirmation from a few friends who are believers.
 The latter part of 2004 gave us time to move from Dallas, Texas to Washington, DC.